 - Back off.
 Let the eggs start to set up again.

-- Repeat this process of gently loosening the set eggs and letting the uncooked eggs run underneath, then LEAVING IT ALONE for a minute or two, until your eggs are mostly done, like this:
+- Repeat this process of gently loosening the set eggs and letting the uncooked eggs run underneath, then leaving it alone for a minute or two, until your eggs are mostly done.
+They should look like this.

 Step Five: Finishing the Scramble

 - You see that the eggs are largely done, and there is just a bit of still-runny egg sitting on top.
 At this point, you can get a bit more rough.
 Get your spoon in there, and flip the eggs.
 Don't try to flip the whole omelet over, but break it into large chunks.